michielvoo/Super/examples/readme.md

 To build all examples, execute `./build.sh */program.asm`

-To remove all build artifacts and intermediate files produced by the build process from **all** subdirectories, run `./clean.sh` from the `src` directory.
+To remove all build artifacts and intermediate files produced by the build process from **all** subdirectories, run `./clean.sh` from this directory.